 The source operand is logically ANDed with the destination operand.
 The result is stored in the destination.
-The logical AND operation results in a "1" whenever the corresponding bits in the two operands are both "1"; otherwise a "0" is stored in the corresponding destination bit.
+The logical AND operation results in a "1" bit being stored whenever the corresponding bits in the two operands are both "1"; otherwise a "0" bit is stored.
 The contents of the source are unaffected.